 Solitude & Freedom

-Many later recall some memories long-buried very vividly due to the quiet and the brain’s chance to finally process information long stored, having no family, phone, and other things to cause mental disturbances is empowering.
+Many later recall some memories long-buried very vividly due to the quiet and the brain’s chance to finally process information long stored, having no family, phone, or other things to cause mental disturbances is empowering.

 Hiking alone is just one of those ways that many choose as it allows them the freedom from others and their schedules, thoughts, and issues.
 They can truly embrace all nature has to offer without having another person influence how they experience things.